Lastaapps/Lispik/README.md

 ### Describe which features were implemented.

-I have implement both the basic functionality and the extended one.
+I have implement both the basic and the extended functionality.

 ## Example usage